FracturedDiamond/AI_Portfolio/README.md

 - **_Production_**

-  For this production, there is a seeker, arriver, fleer, target, wanderer, path follower, and a pursuer.
+  For this production, I implemented pathfind and pursue!
+There is a seeker, arriver, fleer, target, wanderer, path follower, and a pursuer.

   ![gif](https://github.com/FracturedDiamond/AI_Portfolio/blob/main/PNGs/Fundamentals_Pro.gif?raw=true)